 While journals are great and can be used as a supplement, a blog is a way to keep a journal more organized and pretty looking.
 Revisiting your blog years down the line will be a great memento and is fun to do.
 You can get a glimpse into what you were thinking at the time of your trip, and you can re-create memories that you may have forgotten about.
 It will be a cool thing to show the kids, and it can be accessed from anywhere.
 All your experiences and memories from your trip are available at your fingertips.
 I personally love going back to my blog from our RTW trip.
 It’s a great reminder of what an awesome experience it was, and it helps remind me how lucky we were to have taken this amazing trip.

 If you are not a tech savvy person and don’t care about having your own domain name or monetizing your site, then there are easy ways to start a blog.
-BootsnAll allows you to painlessly start your own blog and get it up and running with a quickness.
-WordPress.com is a popular platform for blogging if you want a little more freedom.
+WordPress.com is the most popular platform for blogging if you want a little more freedom.
 If you want to take it even further and self host, then WordPress.org is the way to go.

 A blog can get in the way of travel

 On the downside, it takes time to keep up a blog while you’re on the road, even if you have no interest in making it into a business.
-Blogging can be hard work at times and you need to ask yourself how often you want to sit in an internet café writing blog posts, uploading pictures, and dealing with tech issues?
-How much time do you want to spend finding accommodations that have Wi-Fi or don’t charge an exorbitant rate for it?
+Blogging can be hard work at times and you need to ask yourself how often you want to be writing blog posts, uploading pictures, and dealing with tech issues?
+How much time do you want to spend finding accommodations that have Wi-Fi or finding places to connect?

 If you’re blogging for friends and family, an hour or two once a week is no big deal.
 But if you are committed to building your blog as a business, you’ll need to run it as such, and that means a much bigger time commitment.
 Are you willing to sacrifice travel time for time working on your blog?